 And while the shocking drama, competitions or eliminations are what get people talking week after week, perhaps viewers should also be discussing the diversity—or lack thereof—that goes into making their favorite shows.

-"As much as you turn on the television and see our beautiful faces, you'd be amazed to see who is not behind the camera," Eva Marcille exclusively told E!
-News.
+"As much as you turn on the television and see our beautiful faces, you'd be amazed to see who is not behind the camera," Eva Marcille told E!
+News in an exclusive interview last year.
 "Who is not in hair and makeup and glam and consulting in all things for Black women."

 It's just one of the many important topics Eva, Married to Medicine's Dr. Jackie Walters and former Survivor contestant Lauren-Ashley Beck touched on during a candid roundtable discussion with E!
 News' Francesca Amiker as they shared their perspective about what it's like to be bold, brave and Black on reality TV.

 And while the reality of these ladies' lives isn't always easy—between the fight to have Black producers telling their stories and editors who understand the difference between a jab and humor—it's always real.
 "We're not trying to give you a fake story," Dr. Jackie said.
 "We're giving you who we are."

 When Lauren-Ashley signed up for Survivor: Island of the Idols in 2019, she knew the odds were against her to outwit, outlast and outplay the competition and win the $1 million prize.
 "Historically on Survivor, Black people are voted off first," she told E!
 News.
 "Black people are labeled as lazy or pinned as the stereotypical angry Black woman.
 I walked into this experience knowing I was going to be championing this space for Black women."

 While she was eliminated on day 38 and became the last member of the jury, Lauren-Ashley said it was a privilege to represent her community.
 "I feel like I was able to tell not only my story," she explained, "but so many other young Black women that weren't otherwise represented on that show."